johnreynoldsventure/Trules-for-decisions/docs/_posts/2019-05-14-How-to-keep-deliberations-on-track.md

 goals of the deliberations are *at this time*.

 **Organize, Summarize, Publicize**

-In order to stay on topic (when the topic is likely to change) requires summarizing the discussions.
+Staying on topic is made easier by frequently summarizing the discussion.
+What's been accomplished?
+What still unresolved?
+How close are you to reaching consensus?

 If each participant has to read through a transcript of the entire discussion, then you're almost assured that they'll develop different